 The story opens in the protagonist’s everyday world, which tends to be rather mundane, boring, and predictable.
 After a while, the hero receives some manner of call to adventure, which they usually ignore.
 At some point, an inciting incident forces them to accept the call, dislodging the unwilling hero from their everyday world and thrusting them into an unknown realm (crossing the threshold).
 They then face significant challenges and setbacks as the action rises, eventually reaching a great ordeal, a low point where things seem hopeless or doomed.
 Then, from somewhere deep within, the hero has some sort of fundamental epiphany, resulting in their psychological (and sometimes literal) death and rebirth.
 This rebirth grants the protagonist some sort of powerful reward, enhancing their powers and understanding to a previously unimagined level, allowing them to pass through the gauntlet of this trial unscathed.
 The hero then attempts to make atonement as they return to the ordinary world, righting any wrongs they committed along their earlier adventure.
 At last, having discovered their true self and attained inner peace, the protagonist returns to the place where they began, fundamentally transformed by the journey they undertook.

 So, what’s not to like about this structure you ask?
 Well, from my perspective it has several problems.
 First and foremost, the hero’s journey requires a hero, someone who is special because of the circumstances of their birth and possesses some unique power or lineage.
 The hero is able to overcome their struggles not because of their willpower and sacrifice, but because they really were somehow special compared to everyone else.
-This in my mind is one of the least satisfying answers in literature, and has the side effect of transforming the protagonist into some sort of superhuman being inherently separate from most of the rest of humanity.
+This in my mind is one of the least satisfying answers in literature, and has the side effect of transforming the protagonist into some sort of superhuman being inherently separate from the rest of humanity.
 My second beef with the hero’s journey is the “ends in the same place it starts” bit, where nothing meaningful has changed except for the hero’s inner world.
 Again this reinforces the perception that the protagonist was the only truly important person in the story, because only they experienced meaningful change in response to the tale’s pivotal events.
 Much like the real world, to my mind, a good story is an ever-changing place that no one person is the center of.
 Additionally, no one winds up in the exact same situation after undergoing a life altering-ordeal, falling back into the same old role and routine.
 That kind of ending is just too neat and tidy, while I prefer a world that changes organically in response to major events.